 Communication and engagement encompasses information activities through from linear media transfer to interaction with audiences and media.
 In recent years we have seen an increasing recognition of the need to acknowledge and engage with a variety of defensible views on risk.
 This has, in turn, contributed to a progressive change – both in the research literature and in the practice of risk communication and engagement – from an original emphasis on “public mis-perceptions of risk” (which tended to treat deviations from expert estimates as products of ignorance or stupidity), towards approaches based on partnership which promote risk communication as a two-way process in which both “expert” and “lay” perspectives should inform each other.

 Risk Perception and Communication Unplugged: Twenty Years of Process.
-This 1995 paper by Baruch Fischhoff’s reviews the previous twenty years of process in risk communication research and practice.
-It revealed some effective and ineffective techniques for telling the public about technology.
+This 1995 paper by Baruch Fischhoff’s reviews the previous twenty years of process in risk communication research and practice, and is an interesting place to start from.
 His review is organized within seven developmental stages that span the 20 year period from 1975 to 1995.
 These progressively move from “All we have to do is get the numbers right” through to an appreciation that “All we (really) have to do is make them partners” in the discussion.
+Many of the more recent papers below look at how this last stage can begin to be achieved …..

 Communicating about risks to public health: Pointers to Good Practice.
 This 1998 UK Department of Health report by Peter Bennett aims to provide “pointers to good practice” based on well-established research that can be adapted to individual circumstances.
 It brings two main perspectives to bear.
 One is that offered by empirical research on reactions to risk.
 The second perspective considers risk communication as a decision process.
 The report emphasizes the need to aim for an ideal of two-way communication, throughout the process of risk assessment and management, both as a way of enhancing trust and as a guard against taking too narrow a view of the issues.